-“My father and tribe can handle themselves,” Sigurd said, pulling the animal off and splattering red onto all the white.
+“My father and tribe can handle themselves,” Sigrid said, pulling the animal off her weapon and splattering red onto all the white.

 Claire opened his mouth, then closed it.
-I’m sorry, Sigurd.
+I’m sorry, Sigrid.

 She punched him lightly in the chest and shrugged.
 “Handle yourself.”

 When Claire opened his eyes again, it took him a moment to regain his bearings.
 Adrenaline was still coursing through his veins, and the frigid mountain wind was still nipping at his nose and ears.
 A knock at the door finally brought him fully back to reality.